vwillcox/Netapp-Touch/README.md

 the information to a mobile device.
 #
 ![NEW Example running on a HyperPixel 4.0 Touch](https://talktech.info/wp-content/uploads/2020/04/2020-04-26-205928_800x480_scrot-1.png)

-An Early example of Netapp-Touch running on a HyperPixel 4.0 Touch Created by Vincent Willcox AKA TalkTech
+An example of Netapp-Touch running on a HyperPixel 4.0 Touch Created by Vincent Willcox AKA TalkTech

 # Prerequisite